Eviction Moratorium Extended

 - Obtaining supportive services

 Durham residents who are behind on their rents and facing evictions due to the COVID-19 pandemic are urged to apply for financial help to stay in their homes from the new Durham Emergency Rental Assistance Program (ERAP).
-Managed by the Durham County Department of Social Services, eligible households can apply to the program by clicking the links below.
+Managed by the Durham County Department of Social Services, eligible households can apply to the program by clicking here to apply.